GarinJTanner/AESOTP/README.md

 # AESOTP
-A combination of the Advanced Encryption Standard (AES) and what I would like to call a One-Time Pad (OTP).
+A combination of the Advanced Encryption Standard (AES), and what I would like to call a One-Time Pad (OTP).

 ## aesotp-minimodem
 This script uses Minimodem for message delivery.
 Minimodem works essentially like a 56k modem.
 It turns data into sound, allowing the encrypted message to be passed along using a stereo cable.